livewire/livewire/docs/nesting.md

 ## Rendering children in a loop

-When rendering a child component inside a loop, including a unique "key" for each iteration is necessary.
+When rendering a child component within a loop, you should include a unique `key` value for each iteration.

-These keys are how Livewire keeps track of each component on subsequent renders; particularly if a component has already been rendered or if multiple components have been re-arranged.
+Component keys are how Livewire tracks each component on subsequent renders, particularly if a component has already been rendered or if multiple components have been re-arranged on the page.

-You can specify the key by declaring a `:key` prop on the child component:
+You can specify the component's key by specifying a `:key` prop on the child component:

 ```html
 <div>